PhaneeChowdary/RocketSimulation/README.md

-# Phanee Rocket Landing Simulation 🚀
+# Rocket Landing Simulation 🚀

-An interactive web-based simulation of vertical rocket landing, inspired by modern reusable rockets.
+An interactive web-based simulation of rocket landing, inspired by modern reusable rockets.
 The simulation demonstrates the complex physics and control systems involved in landing a rocket vertically.

 ## Features